Everin4/InjuryCounter/README.md

 The software for an injury counter.

 Uses the following items:
-Arduino UNO
+Arduino UNO,
-Seven Segment Displays
+Seven Segment Displays,
-4511 Decoder ICs
+4511 Decoder ICs,
-470 Ohm Resistors
+470 Ohm Resistors,
 Tactile Switches

 When a button is pressed, the count returns to zero.